Why am I writing stories about my family? Almost ten years ago, I had an epiphany of sorts about memories.

 In 2004, I had an “aha” moment when I felt the full force of that realization emotionally, and personally.
 The long process of losing my beloved parents was probably the trigger.
 I didn’t like the idea that my parents and so many others would become a short stack of facts, and largely forgotten way too soon.

 So, in an attempt to preserve the essence of the people in my life circle, I joined a writing group.
 Perhaps, I thought, I could help future generations remember who these people were.
 I certainly had learned the power of stories during decades of teaching.
 Though no one understands everything about another person, we do experience firsthand the essence of the people with whom we share this journey of time and space.
+And….to tell the truth, the rare moments when a family “story” popped up in the pages of an old genealogy source, my elated self chose to share it right away with my parents—probably my first clue I might enjoy writing the stories about my family!

 Who was I before my genealogy epiphany?
 Well, I’ve had an eclectic career: librarian, turned business person, turned creative writer.
 For more information about that background and related writing, visit me at threehouses.com.

-For now, I hope to continue writing the story about my father’s family.
+Next, I hope to continue writing the story about my father’s family.
 I welcome comments from readers as the journey continues to “illuminate” my family’s characters.

 The iSchool at Syracuse University and the photographer, Susan Kahn, gave permission for my use/cropping of this portrait photo which appeared on the back cover of the Autumn 2012 edition of the iSchool publication, connections.